GoldOne/See-pei-pei/Miscellaneous/README.md

 In this task, you will define a class **Date** in a name space **MyLib** in a file `Date.h`.
 Define data members include day, month and year in the class Date.
 Define member functions in the class Date.
 Implement member functions in a file `Date.cpp`.
 The member functions include
 + A function setDate(int, int, int) takes three parameters of day, month and year and set date for the Date object.
-+ A function setDate(const std::string &) takes a string of date with format ¡°DD/MM/YYYY¡± and convert the string date to the Date object. ¡°DD/MM/YYYY¡± represents 2 digits value of day, 2 digits value of month and 4 digits value of year with ¡°/¡± between them.
++ A function setDate(const std::string &) takes a string of date with format â€œDD/MM/YYYYâ€ and convert the string date to the Date object. â€œDD/MM/YYYYâ€ represents 2 digits value of day, 2 digits value of month and 4 digits value of year with â€œ/â€ between them.
 + A function validateDate() validates the date of the Date object.
-If day is invalid, throw an error message ¡°Invalid day.
-Day should between 1 and **xx**.¡± (where **xx** is the maximum day for that month).
-If month is invalid, throw an error message ¡°Invalid month¡±.
-If year is invalid, such as less than zero, throw an error message ¡°Invalid year¡±.
+If day is invalid, throw an error message â€œInvalid day.
+Day should between 1 and **xx**.â€ (where **xx** is the maximum day for that month).
+If month is invalid, throw an error message â€œInvalid monthâ€.
+If year is invalid, such as less than zero, throw an error message â€œInvalid yearâ€.
-+ A function toString() converts day, month and year to a string with format ¡°DD/MM/YYYY¡±.
++ A function toString() converts day, month and year to a string with format â€œDD/MM/YYYYâ€.
 + Other necessary function to return date information.

 Implement C++ main() function in a file `task2Main.cpp` that test the member functions specified above.
 It will get date information and set the date to Date objects, validate the date, catch the exception if the date is invalid.
 See the Testing of this task for details.